nrfconnect/sdk-nrf/samples/bluetooth/alexa_gadget/README.rst

 2. Reset the kit.
 3. Follow these instructions to pair your Echo device with the sample: `Alexa Gadgets Pairing`_.
 4. Observe that LED 1 turns on to indicate that a connection has been established.
-5. Observe that LED 2 turns on to indicate that the Alexa Gadgets handshake has completed.
+5. Observe that LED 2 turns on to indicate that the Alexa Gadgets handshake has been completed.
-6. Speak the "Alexa" wakeword to your Echo device and observe that LED 3 turns on.
+6. Say the "Alexa" wake word to your Echo device and observe that LED 3 turns on.
 7. If you are monitoring the log output from the COM port, observe log activity during Alexa queries.

 Dependencies